anjoweichbrodt/WS_Anagni2019/README.md

 conda env update -f environment.yml
 ```

-If this above command fails, try following [the step-by-step instructions provided here](prep_step-by-step.md) and let us know where you get stuck.
+If this fails, try following [the step-by-step instructions](prep_step-by-step.md) and let us know where you get stuck.

 ## Rhino configuration